ckeditor/ckeditor4/tests/plugins/button/manual/label.md

 **Note**: you need to enable screen reader for this test.

-1. Click `Language` button.
+1. Navigate to `Language` button.
-1. Blur `Language` button by clicking outside of the editor.
+1. Blur `Language` button.

 ### Expected

-* When menu is opened, screen reader reads "menu".
+* When menu is opened, screen reader reads "expanded".
 * When menu is closed, screen reader reads "leaving menu".

 ### Unexpected